ranajit1996/flutter_tflite_mobilenet_demo/README.md

-# flutter_tflite_demo
+# flutter_tflite_mobilenet_demo

-A new Flutter application for TFLITE demo.
+A new Flutter application for Mobilenet TFLITE demo.

 # Download APKs
 Goto **build** folder and download the applicable apk for your device.